Alweena-Fatima/BasicInterviewQuestion/Javaoops.md

 ---

 9. ) **What is static?**
-  Ans: The keyword **`static`** in Java and C++ is used for memory management.
-       When a member (variable, method, block, or nested class) is declared as **static**, it belongs to the **class** rather than to any specific object.
+  Ans: A static method is a method that belongs to a class, but it does not belong to an instance of that class and this method can be called without the instance or object of that class.
 This means all objects of the class share the same static member.
 A static method can access only static data members and other static methods of the class.
 It cannot access non-static data members or non-static methods of the class.

    **Normal (non-static) members**
-      -Every object gets its own copy.
+      - belongs to object
+      - can be overriden
+      - runtime binding
+      - memory allocated every time when the method is called.
-   It can access both static and non-static data members and methods of the class.
+      - It can access both static and non-static data members and methods of the class.
-      -Example: If you create 3 objects, each one has its own separate variable.
+      - Example: If you create 3 objects, each one has its own separate variable.

 ```java
       class Student {